sachinp328/saml-plugin/doc/CONFIGURE.md

 The attribute is sometimes called a claim, and for some IdPs it has a fixed structure, e.g. a URI.
 So in some documentation, you might see the term URI of the claim instead of the name of the attribute.

+## Service provider (SP) Metadata

+The SAML plugin generates the Service provider (SP) metadata you need to provide to your IdP, you can get that SP metadata by clicking in the metadata link in the plugin configuration page, or at the URL JENKINS_URL/securityRealm/metadata, or in the file JENKINS_HOME/saml-sp-metadata.xml

 ## Configuring groups security

 If your IdP provides the group(s) a user belongs to via an attribute of the SAML response,